syncfusion/ej2-vue-docs/src/buttons/check-box/two-way-binding.md

 # Two-Way Binding

-It can be achieved by using the `v-model` directive in vue.
+It can be achieved by using the `v-model` directive in Vue.
 In the following sample, when you check or uncheck a value in one CheckBox will automatically check or unchecks the value in the other CheckBox.
 It updates the other CheckBox using `value` property.

 {% tab template="radio-button/default", isDefaultActive=true %}